Congratulations again, how did it feel to hear A RUINED GIRL had won?

 I loved the boats – I miss them so much.
 We talk about communities a lot in the media but the boat community is like nothing else – it’s so close knit, partly because it’s actually quite a hard way of life.
 We continually had to contend with floods (not being able to access your boat because the towpath is under several feet of water rendered us all temporarily homeless many times), eviction battles, all sorts.
 But the friends I made – and the parties – will never be forgotten.
 In the end the damp environment was making my husband so ill that we had no choice but to move onto dry land, and he’s much better now so it was a no-brainer really.
 But I do miss it enormously.

 You’re now represented by Veronique Baxter at David Higham Associates.
-How did that come about and can you say what’s happening next with THE KNOCKS?
+How did that come about and can you say what’s happening next with A RUINED GIRL?

 I’d just finished my MA and Veronique got in touch via my friend the crime-writer Harriet Tyce, whom she also represents.
-She loved THE KNOCKS and made a few suggestions on improving it, but then I gave her LOCK ME IN to read as well.
+She loved A RUINED GIRL and made a few suggestions on improving it, but then I gave her LOCK ME IN to read as well.
 I’d parked that book while I did my MA, but after Veronique read it we both decided that this was the one that could be ready to submit soonest.
-Thanks to the Bath Novel Award I finished the edits (well, this round of edits, anyway) of THE KNOCKS over the summer, and it went out on submission to publishers a few weeks ago.
+Thanks to the Bath Novel Award I finished the edits (well, this round of edits, anyway) of A RUINED GIRL over the summer, and it went out on submission to publishers a few weeks ago.
 Wish me luck…

 All our winning books have stayed in our readers’ hearts long afterwards.
 Which books and writers do that for you?